About

 Services Offered

-Our vessels are available for private charter for intimate wedding ceremonies and parties.
-We are happy to provide recomedations for caterers, florists, photographers, and officiants.
+Our two sailing vessels are available for unforgettable wedding ceremonies and parties.
+We are happy to provide recommendations for caterers, florists, photographers, and officiants.
 You will receive personal service; the ship even has its own dog mascots, or bring your own!
 We are a dog friendly sailing business.

 History